Skip to main content.

 [email protected]

-V Lawson is a queer, Black, gender fluid licensed master social worker who has come to this field through curiosity, questioning and a deep desire to understand our systems and cultures and how they interact with our doing, being and becoming.
-They graduated from Mount Saint Mary College with a Bachelors in Psychology, and did their graduate work at Columbia University School of Social Work graduating with a Masters in Social Work.
-They are currently learning and drawing from both colonized and ancestral knowledge, theories and therapeutic modalities including, somatic experiencing, CBT, nature, herbalism, critical race theory, and emergent strategy to name a few.
+V Lawson is a queer, Black, genderfluid licensed master social worker who has come to this field through curiosity, questioning, and a deep desire to understand our systems and cultures and how they interact with our doing, being, and becoming.
+They graduated from Mount Saint Mary College with a Bachelors in Psychology, and did their graduate work at Columbia University School of Social Work, graduating with a Masters in Social Work.
+They are currently learning and drawing from both colonized and ancestral knowledge, theories, and therapeutic modalities including, somatic experiencing, CBT, nature, herbalism, critical race theory, and emergent strategy.
 They are dedicated to supporting individuals and groups in addressing psychological, emotional, behavioral and/or social challenges that affect their quality of life which can include trauma, depression, and anxiety.

 Jenny Meyer Colman, MD, Staff Psychiatrist